lvkv/OsuBoost/README.md

 Specifically, Osu!Boost uses a specially colored skin to distinguish between normal and sustained notes.
 All it really "sees" is 4, 5, or 7 pixels, depending on the play mode.
 This is all the information it needs to determine when to send keystrokes, handled by Java's Robot library.

 ## How to use Osu!Boost
 1. Don't sign in or play ranked maps.
 You might get banned.
+Don't be evil.
 2. Use the skin located in `skin/osu!Boost_skin.osk`
-3. Modify your settings to the following:
+3. Modify your osu! settings to the following:

 | Setting | Value |
 | --- | ----------- |
 | Frame Limiter | Unlimited |